trinlol/twitter-stuff/README.md

 ## Usage
 You need to install the OldTwitter extension for this to work.
 Once installed, head to your twitter profile.

-Open the console -> CTRL + SHIFT + I
+Open the developer console -> `CTRL + SHIFT + I`

 Paste the [Like deleter](https://raw.githubusercontent.com/trinlol/twitter-stuff/main/Like-deleter.js) or [Retweet deleter](https://raw.githubusercontent.com/trinlol/twitter-stuff/main/Retweet-deleter.js) into the console

 Make sure to change the @USERNAME to the username (case sensitive) of the account you wish to delete from your likes/retweets page.

-Example: Changing the username to @elonmusk - will delete all the posts you have liked/retweeted from @elonmusk
+Example: `Changing the username to @elonmusk - will delete all the posts you have liked/retweeted from @elonmusk`